 3-Dimensional (3D) ultrasounds create images of your baby that look more like a photograph.
 While the procedure is similar to a normal 2D ultrasound, the main difference is that computer software turns the picture into a 3D image.

 When medically necessary, 3D ultrasounds can be a valuable diagnostic tool.
 A 3D image can help assess babies with facial problems, hand and foot problems, spinal problems, and neural tube defects (2).
-Other helpful uses of 3D ultrasounds include measuring the volume of amniotic fluid and observing subtle differences in cleft-lip and cleft-palate problems (2).
+Additionally, 3D ultrasounds can measure the volume of amniotic fluid and help your doctor observe subtle differences in cleft-lip and cleft-palate problems (2).

-Some non-medical facilities, like shopping malls, offer 3D keepsake ultrasounds.
+However, some non-medical facilities, like shopping malls, also offer 3D keepsake ultrasounds.
 While there are no known risks of ultrasounds during pregnancy, it should be use cautiously and only when necessary.
 The American College of Obstetricians and Gynecologists discourages the non-medical use of ultrasound for entertainment, keepsakes, or finding out baby’s gender (3,5).

 Week 29 Pregnancy: Symptoms

 Constipation is a common discomfort during pregnancy.
-Some reasons why you might be experiencing more constipation include:
+There are a variety of reasons why you might be experiencing more constipation.
+These include:

 - Increased levels of progesterone, which cause the bowels to be sluggish